Umaaz/asm-intellij-plugin/README.md

 3) Right click on the java file in the Project window and choose "ASM Bytecode Viewer"

 You can find the setting inside Settings => Tools => "ASM Bytecode Viewer"

+# Acknoledgements
+This plugin is forked from https://github.com/kamiiiel/asm-intellij-plugin